Paolo97Gll/Raytracer.jl/docs/src/scenelang.md

 Point     | 3        | Julia `Point` constructor
 RGB       | 3        | Julia `RGB` constructor

 After successful tokenization the expression is evaluated.
-Starting with the innermost expression all the identifiers are substituted with their value (if they are defined and contain a number, otherwise an exception will be thrown) an then the result of the expression is calculated.
+Starting with the innermost expression all the identifiers are substituted with their value (if they are defined, otherwise an exception will be thrown) and then the result of the expression is calculated.
 If the result is a finite number the second innermost expression is evaluated and so on until the outermost expression is evaluated.
 If the result is either infinite or `NaN` an exception will be thrown.

 The tokenization and evaluation processes make use of the `Meta.parse` and `eval` functions provided by the Julia language.
 Therefore every valid Julia syntax for mathematical expressions is considered valid as long as it respects the restrictions discussed previously in this section.